 The costs of individual models are estimated using the content of the BOMs (i.e. materials, fabrication, labor, and all other aspects that make up a production facility) to generate MPCs.
-These MPCs hence include overhead and depreciation, for example.
-DOE collected information on labor rates, tooling costs, raw material prices, and other factors as inputs into the cost estimates.
+These MPCs hence include overhead and depreciation, for example, DOE collected information on labor rates, tooling costs, raw material prices, and other factors as inputs into the cost estimates.
 For purchased parts, DOE estimates the purchase price based on volume-variable price quotations and detailed discussions with manufacturers and component suppliers.
-For fabricated parts, the prices of raw metal materials33 (e.g., tube, sheet metal) are estimated on the basis of 5-year averages (from c.
+For fabricated parts, the prices of raw metal materials' (e.g., tube, sheet metal) are estimated on the basis of 5-year averages (from 2010 to 2015).
+The cost of transforming the intermediate materials into finished parts is estimated based on current industry pricing.

+c.
 Manufacturing Production Costs